adwhitaker/to_do_list/README.md

 - toggle between an item being completed or open
 - delete a to do item
 - all items are updated on the database
+- possible to drag and drop To Do items

 ## Running the server